-All transfers of property made directly to your spouse or civil partner are exempt from Inheritance Tax completely.
+All transfers of property made directly to your spouse or civil partner are exempt from Inheritance Tax completely unless the spouse or civil partner is not domiciled in the UK.
 This covers both transfers made on death and lifetime transfers.
-However, if your Spouse or Civil Partner is Non- Domicile outside the UK, the rules differ and the exemption for transfers is restricted to the nil rate band.
+However, if your Spouse or Civil Partner is not domiciled in the UK, the rules differ and the exemption for transfers is restricted to the nil rate band.

 - Transfers to UK- Domiciled spouse or Civil Partner

 - Transfers to your non-UK Domiciled spouse or Civil Partner which are covered by the nil rate band

 - Transfers covered by the general or lifetime exemption